frc1511/frc1511.github.io/1511_software/bizarro_homer/index.md

 ---
 layout: page
 title: Bizarro Homer
-nav_order: 1
-parent: 1511 Software
+parent: None
 ---

-# Bizarro Homer User Manual
+# Bizarro Homer (T-Shirt Robot) User Manual

+{: .important }
+Most of this information is outdated.
+Major changes have been made to this robot, and the plan moving forward is to use a RoboRIO+DriverStation instead of the Raspberry Pi control system outlined here.
+Once development has progressed this page should be updated.

 ## Table of Contents